Successful Speech Therapy Strategies for Working with Toddlers with Apraxia and Other Speech-Language Difficulties

 Before I talk about my treatment philosophies, let me send out a disclaimer for all of you who are working with SLPs or other early interventionists who may be taking a different approach with your child.
 There may be very valid reasons she (or he) has chosen to use other specific strategies with your child.
 There may be reasons that the approach I take may not be the best for your child or your family, (although I can’t think of any).
 Ask your therapist to have a frank discussion with you about her (or his) decision-making process in choosing techniques.
 Most therapists welcome this kind of discussion and are happy to talk about it with you, over and over if necessary to make you feel comfortable and empowered as an important member of the team for your child.

-If your child is social, but is not yet using gestures consistently to indicate wants and needs, and/or is not initiating interaction with you, this should also be a focus.
+If a child is interacting with you socially, but is not yet using gestures consistently to indicate wants and needs, and/or is not initiating interaction with you, this should also be a focus.
 Children who are social responders, but not social initiators, can be taught to do this.
 I might use another adult or older sibling to help model these kinds of things.
 For example, an older sibling can initiate jumping off the couch into my arms by climbing onto the couch and holding out his hands for me to begin the routine.
 Or I might take the child’s hand and place it on Mommy’s to help pull Mommy over to the counter to get a drink.
 I might sit behind the child and help him lean into take Mommy’s hands to initiate Peek-A-Boo or Row Row Your Boat.

 I model pointing constantly with a child who can’t do this yet.
 Point to pictures in books, choices in play, clothing items, body parts, everything.
 I make it a big gesture.
 I work on pointing by making sure kids reach for things.
 If he’s not reaching, I hold toys he wants just in front of him to make him lean in.
 Sometimes I ask Mom to help him reach with hand-over-hand assistance.
 In play with toys and in books I also have kids pat, tickle, feed, and any other action I can think of to have them touch specific items.
 If this doesn’t work, I rely on a couple of oldie but goodie OT tricks.
 Have her practice touching a dot on a cup with her index finger with hand-over-hand assistance.
 When she perfects this and can do it on her own, pull the cup back just as she is about to touch it.
 Or practice stuffing a scarf through a hole with your finger.
 If this doesn’t work, talk to an OT!

 The thing I do with all kids I see for therapy, and especially those with apraxia is absolutely, in the most fun way possible, REQUIRE them interact and respond.
 Children do not get to veg out in their own worlds, or direct all the play.
 (If this sounds like your child, please carefully read the next paragraph.)
 I do not follow children around simply narrating what they do “hoping” that they may imitate what I say.
-This kind of language stimulation approach is generally not successful for children with apraxia.
+This kind of language stimulation approach is not successful for children with apraxia.
 If it were, these children would already be talking, because most good parents talk to their children in this way already.
 If you are using this approach, or (gasp) you have a therapist using this approach, please read on for what I believe is a better way to do things.

 For children with limited social interaction skills or lower functioning cognitive skills, this “requiring a response” may not be achievable for a long time.
 For those kids we work on interacting during social games and participating with very basic cause/effect toys or foundational cognitive skills like object permanence.
 I also use Floortime techniques for at least part of the session to be sure we’re working on engaging at whatever level they can achieve.
 For more information on this technique, read anything by Dr. Stanley Greenspan.
 This approach is at the core of anything he’s written.